Azure/aace/CognitiveSearch/Deployment/readme.md

 # Cognitive Search sales accelerator deployment guidance

-This repo contains all code and data required to deploy the ACE Team's Knowledge Mining Accelerator: [KMA](http://aka.ms/kma).
+This repo contains all code, instructions, and data required to deploy the ACE Team's Knowledge Mining Accelerator: [KMA](http://aka.ms/kma).

 This solution was build to help KM demos, POCs, MVPs, and etc.